 Do we need AI-powered chatbots for excellent customer experience?

 Most of you have probably heard of chatbots and other intelligent assistants.
 The developments in artificial intelligence and smart applications proliferate due to the desire for owning such a bot.
 But, do we really need AI support for running a chatbot?
-Does the mere fact that something exists must imply we must have it?
+Must the mere fact that something exists imply we must have it?

 We are definitely at the beginning of the road to the new reality, where technology itself isn’t a challenge – it’s finding the practical use of the AI mechanisms.
-Based on my own observations, I find that most people who hear about a solution that uses AI mechanisms, approach them rather skeptically.
+Based on my observations, I find that most people who hear about a solution that uses AI mechanisms, approach them rather skeptically.
 This is mainly because they are currently unable to build a clear and real business case in their field of activity.

 Why do I write about it and what does it have to do with chatbots?